COOPI is looking for a Project Manager AICS - Cash for Work in Lebanon

 Purpose of the role

-The Project Manager will have direct responsibility on the project coordination and implementation and on the AICS project (Cash for Work):
+The Project Manager that will have direct responsibility on the project coordination:

 - is responsible for the project’s execution, in technical, economic/financial terms.
 In terms of resources management on field, and in terms of internal and external reporting in compliance with COOPI and the donor’s procedures;